The Consensus Trap: Dissecting Subjectivity and the "Ground Truth" Illusion in Data Annotation: Introduction

-A central epistemic failure in machine learning is the reliance on a "single truth" paradigm that treats disagreement as noise to be "denoised" via majority voting or probabilistic inference \cite{mokhberian2024capturing, dawid1979maximum}.
+This central epistemic failure, reliance on a "single truth" paradigm, treats disagreement as noise to be "denoised" via majority voting or probabilistic inference \cite{mokhberian2024capturing, dawid1979maximum}.
 A pluralistic perspective argues that disagreement is not a failure of the annotator, but a vital signal of real-world ambiguity \cite{mostafazadeh2022dealing, wan2023everyones}.
 To address this, emerging frameworks have proposed several methodologies to preserve these signals.
 Annotator-aware modeling explicitly captures rater identities to model the diversity of predictions \cite{mostafazadeh2022dealing, Gordon2022, mokhberian2024capturing}, while rationale-aware approaches utilize linguistic justifications, such as RAAG, to differentiate genuine consensus from low-effort noise \cite{nishio2025rationaleaware}.
 Furthermore, moral framing techniques, including the use of MoralBERT, interpret how specific annotator values drive disagreement across datasets \cite{preniqi2024moralbert, wan2023everyones}.
 Ultimately, the failure of ground truth is an \textit{infrastructural governance failure}.
 This motivates the need to study how annotation practices structurally facilitate the erasure of subjective experience, reframing failures attributed to annotator subjectivity as institutional design choices.